 With the holiday season (which for me includes Halloween) arriving soon, Patrick and I have been hitting up more flea markets in search of fresh vintage Halloween decor to add to our home, and after witnessing and overhearing certain things at the flea market I decided to go ahead with a dos and don’ts for flea markets.
 The same of course can be said for antique shows!

 Do plan ahead!
-Make sure you know where to park (if it costs money to park), what the hours are, and how much admission (if any) is before leaving.
+Make sure you know where to park (if parking costs money), what the hours are, and how much admission (if any) is before leaving.

 Do take cash!
-Even with technology like Square, PayPal, and other card readers for smartphones, many dealers only take cash.
+Even with technology like card readers for smartphones and things like Venmo, many dealers only take cash.
 Small bills are always preferred by many dealers.
 Some markets have ATMs on site, however there can be fees associated with these ATMs.
+You may also get a better deal if you pay in cash.

 Do wear something comfortable.
 Flea markets are often early in the morning, can be chilly, but can warm up as the day goes on, so consider layers.
 Also remember you may be moving in between tight and sometimes dirty spaces.
 Some dealers have items that are “barn fresh” and don’t take the time to clean them.
 You may also be bending over, inspecting items, or rummaging through boxes of items.
 You’re also going to be doing a lot of walking.